OctopusDeploy/blog/blog/2022-q3/k8s-training/4-creating-kubernetes-resources/index.md

   - Docker
 ---

 This post is the fourth in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+You’ll learn how to create an automated, multi-environment deployment process so you can deploy containerized applications with speed and reliability.

 This video demonstrates Kubernetes pods, ReplicaSets, and deployments, deploying examples of each.

 <p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/90jqp8rihi?videoFoam=true" title="Section 4 Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>

-Work through the series using the links below.

-!include <k8s-training-toc>

 ## Sample Pod YAML